 7D Experience: Head over to Pier 39 to spend some time fighting off the bad guys at the 7D Experience.
 This fun activity is part movie, part video game and a whole lot of fun!
 Pick up advanced tickets.

-Golden State Warriors Basketball: The Golden State Warriors take on the Los Angeles Lakers this Christmas Day in Oakland.
-Watch Kevin Durrant, Steph Curry, and the team take on LeBron James at the Oracle Arena at 5pm.
+Golden State Warriors Basketball: The Golden State Warriors take on the Houston Rockets this Christmas Day in SF.
+Watch Draymond Green, Steph Curry, and the team take on James Harden and Russell Westbrook at the Chase Center at 2 pm.